Patriots fans dismiss team's off-field woes

 “More importantly,” Sylvia chimed in, “he has the confidence in himself.”

-St. George’s son, David, 7, said he was looking forward to seeing his first Patriots game at Gillette Sstadium.
+St. George’s son, David, 7, said he was looking forward to seeing his first Patriots game at Gillette Stadium.

 “I’m looking forward to them winning, because they always win,” said the third-grader.
 And his favorite player?
 “Gronk (retired tight end Rob Gronkowski) was my favorite, but he retired, so now I like Tom Brady.”